Academic Catalog

 Old Dominion University offers a summer program that includes a three-week Maymester, along with one 12-week and two six-week sessions.
 More than 1,200 graduate and undergraduate courses are offered on campus, off campus and online during the summer months.

-The University also offers select classes during winter term, which is between the December graduation date and the start of spring semester classes.
+The University also offers select classes during winter session, which is between the December graduation date and the start of spring semester classes.

-The exact dates for the summer and winter terms are listed on the Registrar’s Office website at www.odu.edu/registrar.
+The exact dates for the summer and winter sessions are listed on the Registrar’s Office website at www.odu.edu/registrar.

 Course Numbering